NickRTR/WeatherWatch/README.md

 ## Functionality

 - Switch between Metric and Imperial units
+- Light and dark mode stored in localstorage (change with click on title)
 - Save your favourite locations
 - 7 different weather conditions
 - Hourly forecast for 3 days